-There are some easy donuts to make, that is for your pet too.
+There are some easy donuts to make, that are for your pet too.
 First, you need to mix applesauce, rice flour, and almond butter together like pancake batter.
 Then gently stir in blueberries without breaking them.

 Spoon the batter into a large donut baking pan or mini-donut pan and bake in the oven at 375 degrees for 10 minutes or until golden brown.